-The Information and Privacy Commissioner of Ontario's ('IPC') role is to ensure that Ontario public institutions and health information custodians abide by privacy laws and principles.
-The IPC assists with resolving privacy complaints and has broader powers to investigate and research privacy and data protection issues.
-The IPC also publishes guidance documents to promote compliance with Ontario's privacy laws.
+The Office of the Information and Privacy Commissioner of Ontario's ('OIPC') role is to ensure that Ontario public institutions and health information custodians abide by privacy laws and principles.
+The OIPC assists with resolving privacy complaints and has broader powers to investigate and research privacy and data protection issues.
+The OIPC also publishes guidance documents to promote compliance with Ontario's privacy laws.

 In Ontario, public organisations are governed by the following access and privacy laws:

 - the Freedom of Information and Protection of Privacy Act, RSO 1990 c F.31 ('FIPPA');

 - the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 M.56 ('MFIPPA');